Adam Parore

-Adam Craig Parore (born 23 January 1971) is a former wicket-keeper and batsman for the New Zealand cricket team.
+Adam Craig Parore (born 23 January 1971) is a New Zealand former wicket-keeper and batsman.
 He played 78 Test cricket matches for New Zealand and 179 One Day International cricket matches.
 Parore has been the managing director of financial services firm Adam Parore Mortgages.
 CoinHQ was also founded by him.
 Parore was a member of the New Zealand team that won the 2000 ICC KnockOut Trophy.

 International career

 He was the first Māori to represent New Zealand in cricket.

 He also holds the record for the highest One Day International innings score without a boundary (96 vs India, in Baroda, 1994).

 After representing New Zealand for more than a decade, Parore retired from international cricket, his last Test match played against England in Auckland in 2002.
 He finished with 204 Test dismissals, a New Zealand record.

 Personal life

-In 2003 he began a relationship with socialite and television presenter Sally Ridge, with whom he had two children, and ran a sports clothing company.
+In 2003, he began a relationship with socialite and television presenter Sally Ridge, with whom he had two children, and ran a sports clothing company.
 Ridge and Parore were involved in a controversial house demolition when they wanted to demolish a 100-year-old house and replace it with a new building.

 In 2006, Parore started his own business, Adam Parore Mortgages as a mortgage broker.

-In 2009 the couple were embroiled in a $1 million leaky homes lawsuit.
+In 2009, the couple were embroiled in a $1 million leaky homes lawsuit.
 They broke up in 2010.

-In May 2011 he climbed Mount Everest.
+In May 2011, he climbed Mount Everest.

-In March 2014 he married Miller Rose MacLeod-McGhie in Hokianga.
+In March 2014, he married Miller Rose MacLeod-McGhie in Hokianga.
 The couple reportedly separated in 2016.

+In 2026, Parore married Libby Price, a New Zealand property business owner.